- betamethasone valerate

 The Patient Information Leaflet (PIL) is the leaflet included in the pack with a medicine.
 It is written for patients and gives information about taking or using a medicine.
 It is possible that the leaflet in your medicine pack may differ from this version because it may have been updated since your medicine was packaged.

-The text only version may be available from RNIB in large print, Braille or audio CD.
-For further information call RNIB Medicine Leaflet Line on 0800 198 5000.
+The text only version may be available in large print, Braille or audio CD.
+For further information call emc accessibility on 0800 198 5000.
 The product code(s) for this leaflet is: PL 00173/0149.

 Betacap Scalp Application

 Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

 Keep this leaflet.
 You may need to read it again.
 If you have any further questions, ask your doctor or pharmacist.
 This medicine has been prescribed for you only.
 Do not pass it on to others.
 It may harm them, even if their signs of illness are the same as yours.
 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What Betacap Scalp Application is and what it is used for

 2. What you need to know before you use Betacap Scalp Application

 5. How to store Betacap Scalp Application

 6. Contents of the pack and other information

 1. WHAT BETACAP SCALP APPLICATION IS AND WHAT IT IS USED FOR